RedwoodJS 4

 00:52:23 - Dom Saadi

 Yeah, so this is like a database scenario.
-Think about it that way of like I have what do I want this function to do when my database looks like this?
-That's like the scenario like the scenario is like I have three users, or I have zero users, or I have invalid data, like what should happen?
+Think about it that way, like, what do I want this function to do when my database looks like this?
+That's the scenario.
+I have three users, or I have zero users, or I have invalid data.
+What should happen?
 So you get to seed a database before your test is run, which is helpful, but we've actually had some scaling issues with this because you have to seed a database before every test.
 They have to run sequentially, more or less.
-You can't have a bunch of.
 We haven't spun up a bunch of databases.
 This works great in the beginning.
 We need to make it a little better as you scale.

 00:53:10 - Nick Taylor